ietf-wg-cellar/matroska-specification/tagging.md

 A `Tag` element has a single `Targets` element with a single `TargetTypeValue` element.
 But it can contain various `TagTrackUID`, `TagEditionUID`, `TagChapterUID` and `TagAttachmentUID` elements.

-When multiple values are found using the same Tag UID element (e.g. `TagTrackUID`) a logical OR is applied on these elements.
+When multiple values are found using the same Tag UID element (e.g., `TagTrackUID`) a logical OR is applied on these elements.
 In other words the tags apply to each entity defined by a UID.
-This is the list of UIDs the tags apply to (e.g. list of `TagTrackUID`).
+This is the list of UIDs the tags apply to (e.g., list of `TagTrackUID`).
 Such a list may contain a single UID element.

-When different lists of Tag UID elements are found (e.g. a list of `TagTrackUID` and a list of `TagChapterUID`) a logical AND is applied between those lists.
+When different lists of Tag UID elements are found (e.g., a list of `TagTrackUID` and a list of `TagChapterUID`) a logical AND is applied between those lists.
 In other words the tags apply only to the entities matching a UID in each list of Tag UID elements.